tedneward/Azgaarnoth/Classes/Feats.md

 * You can accurately recall anything you have seen or heard within the past month.

+## Legacy of Hatred
+*Prerequisites: Gnoll, Int 13+*

+You have long battled your race’s ancient foes, and know their treacherous ways.

+You gain a +1 racial bonus on attack rolls and a +1 dodge bonus to AC against elves, dwarves and humans.

 ## Lightly Armored
 You have trained to master the use of light armor, gaining the following benefits.